este/este/README.md

 ## Tips and Tricks and Lips and Tits

 - With global immutable app state, you don't need IoC container so bad.
-[DI](http://blog.ploeh.dk/2014/03/10/solid-the-next-step-is-functional) is workaround for passing state.
+[The next step is functional](http://blog.ploeh.dk/2014/03/10/solid-the-next-step-is-functional).
 - With global immutable state and cursors and PureRenderMixin in Este, you don't need React component wrappers like omniscientjs or om.
 -